bryanhannes/bryanhannes.github.io/_posts/2022-12-01-run-qwik-in-docker.markdown

 > docker run -p 3000:3000 qwik-docker
 ```

-Now you should be able to access your Qwik application which is running Docker at [http://localhost:3000](http://localhost:3000)
+Now you should be able to access your Qwik application which is running Docker at
+<a href="http://localhost:3000" target="_blank">http://localhost:3000</a>

 <img src="/assets/running-qwik-in-docker/qwik-running-in-docker.jpg" alt="Qwik running on Docker" title="Qwik running on Docker">

-// TODO add image here qwik-running-in-docker (add square around localhost)

 # Conclusion